Sippar: Middle Bronze II (c. 1820-1587 BC)

-In his 29th year of reign Sumu-la-El of Babylon reported building the city wall of Sippar.
-Some years later Hammurabi of Babylon reported laying the foundations of the city wall of Sippar in his 23rd year and worked on the wall again in his 43rd year.
-His successor in Babylon, Samsu-iluna worked on Sippar's wall in his 1st year.
+Some years later Hammurabi of Babylon (r.
+1792-1750 BC) reported laying the foundations of the city wall of Sippar in his 23rd year and worked on the wall again in his 43rd year.
+His successor in Babylon, Samsu-iluna (r.
+1749-1712 BC) worked on Sippar's wall in his 1st year.
 The city walls, being typically made of mud bricks, required much attention.
-Records of Nebuchadnezzar II and Nabonidos record that they repaired the Shamash temple E-babbara.
+The Code of Hammurabi stele was probably erected at Sippar.
+Shamash was the god of justice, and he is depicted handing authority to the king in the image at the top of the stele.